nyteshade/ne-schemata/README.md

               default export
 ```

-Notably, in 3.x and onward, if one of these extensions is require'd or imported, and
+Notably, in 3.x and onward, if one of these extensions is require'd, and
 adjacent to the file is a `.js` file with the same name, its contents (or .resolvers
 if present) will be used as the resolvers for the generated `Schemata` instance.